krokis/layla/src/test/cases/blocks.md

     must: 'be a devil between us'
     but: hey
     or: {
-      'whores': 'in my head'
+      whores: 'in my head'
-      'whores': 'at the door'
+      whores: 'at the door'
     }
     but: hey?
     but: hey!